PrestaShop/ADR/0018-horizontal-migration.md

 The third stage will progressively phase out HelperLists and HelperForms in favor of Grid and Symfony forms, using the form theme and extension features found in vertically migrated controllers.

 The fourth and final stage will consist in the introduction of the CQRS layer, removing all logic from controllers.
 This will be followed by the removal of obsolete components like AdminControllers.

+### Why this decision makes sense

+Compared to the vertical approcah, the horizontal approach could take slightly longer to complete.
+However, its main advantage is that we no longer have to wait for the whole migration project to be complete before being able to remove obsolete subsystems: as soon as a stage is complete, all the related legacy subsystems can be removed, reducing the overall complexity of the software.
+For example, once all controllers have been migrated to Symfony, Dispatcher and AdminController are no longer needed and can be removed (or deprecated).
+By reducing the scope of migration, these "events" will happen a lot sooner than if we had to wait for the whole project to be finished: following the previous hypothetical duration of 4 years to finish the whole migration, we could get rid of AdminController and Dispatcher in two years, instead of the four it would take using the vertical approach.
+Same with Smarty: we could have it removed in three years instead of four.

+We can still continue using the vertical approch for pages where the horizontal approach would not make tactial sense, either because they are too simple to benefit from the advantages of horizontal migration, or because they require extensive refactoring (eg the product page).